Autism Family Retreat

 However, all of the parents, and children, were already talking excitedly about next year’s Autism Family Retreat and did not want to leave the mountain.
 Rev. Saxman hopes that the retreat will continue to grow and draw families throughout the Western Pennsylvania.

-Information will posted shortly for the 2019 retreat.
-Click here to see photos from the 2018 retreat.
-For more detailed information, email Rev. Saxman at email@example.com or Jumonville at Sharon@jumonville.org.
+Information for the 2020 retreat is listed below.
+Click here to see photos from the 2019 retreat.
+For more detailed information, email Rev. Saxman at firstname.lastname@example.org or Jumonville at email@example.com.